spiceai/spiceai/README.md

 ### Prerequisites (Developer Preview only)

-The developer preview of Spice AI has a few extra requirements that won't be needed for the public release.

-* Currently, only macOS and Linux are natively supported.
+- Currently, only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
-* arm64 is not yet supported (i.e. Apple's M1 Macs).
+- arm64 is not yet supported (i.e. Apple's M1 Macs).
 We use M1s ourselves, so we hope to support this very soon :-)

+In addition, the developer preview of Spice AI has a few extra requirements that won't be needed for the public release.

+**NOTE**: If you are running in GitHub Codespaces, you can skip these steps and go directly to **Installation**

 1. Install Docker
 2. Generate and export a GitHub PAT